benjamincrozat/content/posts/laravel-maintenance-mode.md

 php artisan down --secret="your-secret-token"
 ```

 Visit your app’s URL with the token appended (http://example.test/WeHrMT6odmCLXWkE for example), and you’ll get a bypass cookie.

-If you prefer Laravel to create a token for you:
+And if you prefer Laravel to create a token for you:

 ```bash
 php artisan down --with-secret